batsonjay/jaysSystematicTheology/salvation-notes.md

 # Salvation

+This document is the ChatGPT-supplied cut/paste summary of the position I adopted.
+It isn't a transcript, because much of this was extracted from the longer more interleaved conversation about the trinity (see trinity-notes.md).

 ## Overview

 Your theology of salvation seeks to preserve both divine sovereignty and human freedom, while grounding itself in Scripture and philosophical coherence.
 You reject deterministic models and embrace a freedom-enabled framework shaped by God’s omniscience and middle knowledge.